PayelGanguly96/Loan-Prediction/README.md

 # Loan-Prediction
-his data set is related with a mortgage loan and challenge is to predict approval status of loan (Approved/ Reject).
+The data set is related with a mortgage loan and challenge is to predict approval status of loan (Approved/ Reject).
+Practice problem in Analytics Vidhya :- https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction/